Who we are

 Our team includes pediatric psychiatrists, psychologists and other mental health professionals who provide comprehensive evaluation, treatment and ongoing support and education for patients and their families.

-The team was created in response to the stress and concerns that many of our patients and families express before, during and after their medical experiences at Children's.
+The team was created in response to the stress and concerns that many of our patients and families express before, during and after their medical experiences at Boston Children's.

 Medical stressors can include: